Why JCWS Is Different

 Hondas are great cars, but they won't get you to the moon.

-You change the active recipe targets for the final water, including different end uses (espresso, drinking water, matcha, etc.) on the fly to exactly what you need.
+JCWS allows you to change the active recipe targets for the final water, including different end uses (espresso, drinking water, matcha, etc.) on the fly to exactly what you need.

 By contrast, a typical hand or cafe recipe is in the range "0.25–0.5 g of the first two salts" and "a pinch" of bicarbonate.
 Pinching is for grade school, not excellent coffee at scale.